 The realization of the feast day in which the 1st meeting occurred had profound meaning for this group.
 This was Mary’s feast in which she consecrated herself to God as a young woman.
 Many Catholic religious, over the years, made their first vows on this day.
 It made me realize that God was giving us equal footing in this Call and confirmed in me what I had felt deep in my heart that the Courage ministry had a vocational call attached to it for those who would respond to it.

 God in His great Mercy and Goodness was acknowledging our dignity within our Homo-emotional struggle!!
 How much he desired to raise us up with His consecrated elect!
-This group would witness to the Theology of Weakness- in and through our weakness we can become whole and holy!
+This group would witness to the Spirituality of Weakness- in and through our weakness we can become whole and holy!
 Uniting this suffering within His Passion can bring redemption to ourselves and the whole world!

 God wants everyone to know that no one is beyond redemption !
 Everyone’s struggle is sacred to Him.
 This includes all gender disorders and sexuality issues.
 We begin our reparational hour with pray for sins against human sexuality.
 Chastity is a form of sobriety to protect our Dignity and the way to form our inner person, the Person God created and is calling us forth.
 We need to become transformed into His image and likeness.